 Carve Out Time for Friends

 While focusing on your studies will be a priority- especially in the run-up to exams, make sure that you are always carving out some time to spend with friends in order to live a balanced, healthy lifestyle.
 This could be by going for food together, or heading to the cinema – something where you can all relax and enjoy each other’s company.
+Another plus to having friends is that they can help you on how to be confident, as you’re away from home in a foreign country.
 Spending time together doesn’t need to cost money either, try watching a film together in your accommodation or go on a walking tour around the sights of London – there are loads to see and do for free.

 Stay In Contact with Family

 Moving to a new place for University means that you are moving away from those who know you the most – your family.
 While it is important to get involved in university life and stay on top of your studies, it is also a vital that you stay in contact with your family as this can positively impact your health and give you people to talk to if you are struggling.
 Maintaining connections with your home is important, and the power of these connections on your wellbeing should not be underestimated.
 Visit them as often as you can, but if the distance is too far, there are other alternatives.
 If the pandemic has taught us anything, it is that technology can help connect us, so video call with them every so often.